priyankasaggu/priyankasaggu.github.io/_posts/2025-12-6-kind-ip-constraint.md

 This subnet mask will give me exactly 8 IP addresses.
 (and that's the closest I can get to making an IP pool with exact 5 usable IP(s)).

-So, how these 8 IP(s) will be used, is explained following:
+So, how these 8 IP(s) will be used, is explained below:

 - `172.20.0.0` = network (not usable)
 - `172.20.0.1` → commonly used as gateway (Docker sets a gateway)